• Skip to primary navigation

 Jump to Recipe Video

-Crispy panko-breaded shrimp deep-fried and served with a simple sriracha mayo sauce.
-This quick and easy panko shrimp is ready in 20 minutes with minimal ingredients and it's better-than-takeout!
-A great appetizer, side or main dish.
+Crispy, deep-fried panko-breaded shrimp with a creamy spicy sriracha mayo sauce.
+This easy panko shrimp recipe uses minimal ingredients and is ready in 20 minutes!
+A delicious appetizer, side, or main dish that's restaurant-quality, family-friendly, and great for busy weeknights.

 panko shrimp